torchx_plugins/schedulers/my_scheduler.py

 Fractional resource helpers

-powers_of_two_gpus() and halve_mem_down_to() are available as staticmethods so plugin authors can use them with a single import:
+powers_of_two_gpus() and halve_mem_down_to() are module-level functions that plugin authors can use directly:

 def my_gpu(fractional: float = 1.0) -> Resource: